gaia-platform/GaiaPlatform/scratch/dax/active_samples.md

     ...
 }
 ```
-Let's add a filter criteria now so that the rule only runs if the incubator is on.
-Note that since we have specified an active field list, we don't need to require that `is_on` be active of not.
+Add a filter criteria so that the rule only runs if the incubator is on.
 ```
 incubator.on_update(max_value, min_value).where(is_on == true)
 sensor.on_update(value)